microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profile-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of profile object.
+Retrieve the properties and relationships of a [profile](../resources/profile.md) object for a given user.

 ## Permissions